 By Stephen Whitty

-The Wolf Hour is available On Demand and on DVD.
-Check your cable system for availability.
+Knives Out is available On Demand and on DVD beginning Feb.
+25. Check your cable system for availability